 Check your tyre tread

 Turn your front wheels full lock to each side and inspect your tyres for sufficient tread.
-Tyres without much tread left or are under inflated will have less grip on the road and will mean your car takes longer to stop in wet conditions.
+Tyres without much tread left or are under inflated will have less grip on the road and will mean your car takes longer to stop in wet-weather conditions.
 New tyres have around 8mm of tread, and the minimum legal tread depth is 1.5mm, but the more tread, the better.
 If there are any cracks, flat spots or gashes you should have them replaced before stepping out in winter conditions.
 Balding or damaged tyres significantly increase the chances of been involved in an accident.
 Correct tyre pressures will also make tyres last longer, and make a major contribution towards fuel economy.

 Replace your windscreen wipers

 Ensure that your windscreen wipers are in working order, and replace them if they are degraded or inoperable.
 Check the wiper fluid is topped up so that you can effectively clear your field of vision from any frost.
 It’s also worthwhile checking the nozzles and pipes are clear.
-If the nozzles are spraying too high up you can reposition the nozzles with the end of a paperclip and a little trial and errors adjustments.
+If the nozzles are spraying too high up you can reposition the nozzles with the end of a paperclip and some little trial and errors adjustments.
 Wipers are a key part of staying safe on slippery winter roads when there is often poor visibility, and thankfully they are cheap to replace.

 Warm up your engine

 Sluggish engines often mean thick fluids and cold pipes.
 By starting your engine two minutes before you depart you can warm up your car to ensure it’s in smooth working order for your morning drive.
-If you vehicle has a winter, wet or all weather driving mode, engage this when driving.
+If your vehicle has a winter, wet or all weather driving mode, engage this when driving.

 Check your car battery